-Michelle is currently serving as the national therapeutic chair for IECA, periodically writes for IECA’s newsletter “Insights,” and presents regularly at professional conferences.
+Michelle has served on the national therapeutic chair for IECA, periodically writes for IECA’s newsletter “Insights,” and presents regularly at professional conferences.

 Michelle calls Colorado home and enjoys working local and US-based students, as well as young global nomads like herself.
 Having grown up for many years overseas, she experienced firsthand the challenges and rewards of being a Third Culture Kid.
 She now offers a professional lens through which to understand the impact of global mobility on children and youth.